biometrixtech/PreProcessing/README.md

 ### PreProcessing
 Analytics R&D: python scripts developed to clean, mark, and quanitify biomechanical errors

+####Release Mobile App Analytics 1.0
+Sensor Placement- runSensPlace is used to determine the placement of a sensor on the body

 ####Release 1.5 (7/29/16):
 Phase Detection - made changes to the input variables to the combine_phase function. rdata/ldata['AccX'] & rdata/ldata['AccZ'] are separate numpy arrays that are being passed to the combine_phase function in the phaseDetection script.
 To incorporate the separation of the numpy arrays, relevant changes were made to the other functions as well.